Last updated: June 20, 2026

 Eviction or court papers

-If you have court papers, a written notice, or a lockout threat, contact South Carolina Legal Services right away.
-SCLS provides free civil legal help to eligible low-income South Carolina residents, but you must complete intake.
+If you have court papers, a written notice, or a lockout threat, contact South Carolina Legal Services right away and ask whether urgent intake is available.
 This guide is not legal advice.
+Keep your lease, rent receipts, notices, texts, emails, and proof of hardship together.

 Housing vouchers and public housing

 Housing Choice Vouchers can lower rent for eligible families, but they are not emergency aid.
-SC Housing says its HCV waiting list is closed until further notice and that it is currently taking three to five years to offer help to a family on its waiting list.
-SC Housing also says there is no emergency assistance through that waiting list.
+The SC Housing HCV page says its waiting list is closed until further notice.
+It also says it is currently taking three to five years to offer assistance to a family on its waiting list and that there is no emergency assistance through that list.

-Because each housing authority runs its own waiting list, use the HUD PHA list to find local housing authorities in places you can live.
-Apply to more than one list when open, and update your address in writing whenever you move.
+Each housing authority may run its own waiting lists, so use the HUD PHA list to find local housing authorities in places you can live.
+If you move, update every housing waitlist in writing.

 Utility shutoff help

-For lights, gas, heating, cooling, or utility arrears, call the utility company first and ask for a hold or payment plan.
-Then use the South Carolina Office of Economic Opportunity’s OEO county finder to find the Community Action Agency that serves your county.
-OEO says the local agency gives details on eligibility, documents, and how to apply.
+For lights, gas, heating, cooling, or utility arrears, call the utility company first.
+Ask for a hold, payment plan, medical certificate process, hardship option, or local assistance fund.
+Then use the South Carolina Office of Economic Opportunity’s county agency finder to find the Community Action agency serving your county.

 Medical, mental health, and safety help